Aaron-24DucAnh24/car-parking-management/README.md

 docker-compose up
 ```

-- Now the web application is running at <http://localhost:3000> on your machine.
+- After docker stop running, the web application is running at <http://localhost:3000> on your machine.